denisvasilik/binalyzer/docs/quickstart.rst

 This part of the documentation shows how to use the most important parts of Binalyzer.

-Usually, everything starts out with a template that describes a binary data format.
+Usually, everything starts out with a template that describes the layout of some binary data.
 Templates use XML, but other description languages could be used as well.
 Let's look at an example.
 The following XML describes a 64 Byte piece of binary data.
-It is parsed by a :class:`~parser.XMLTemplateParser`, which in turn creates a :class:`~template.Template` object model.
+It is parsed by a :class:`~binalyzer.XMLTemplateParser`, which in turn creates a :class:`~template.Template` object model.

     >>> from binalyzer import XMLTemplateParser